platformplatform/PlatformPlatform/.github/CONTRIBUTING.md

 6. **Commit Your Changes**: Stage and commit your changes with descriptive commit messages.
 Commit messages should be formulated as a sentence in present tense, but do not include the trailing dot.
 All commits must be signed with GPG.
 Please follow the [GitHub guide](https://docs.github.com/en/authentication/managing-commit-signature-verification) on setting up GPG signing.

-7. **Pull the Latest Changes from Upstream**: Before pushing your changes to your fork, pull the latest changes from the upstream repository to ensure that your changes are compatible with the current state of the project: `git pull upstream main`
+7. **Rebase with the Latest Changes from Upstream**: Before pushing your changes to your fork, pull and rebase the latest changes from the upstream repository to ensure that your changes are compatible with the current state of the project: `git pull upstream main`

 8. **Push Your Changes**: Push your changes to your fork on GitHub: `git push origin your-branch-name`

 9. **Submit a Pull Request**: Navigate to your fork on GitHub and click the "Compare & pull request" button to create a pull request.
 Fill out the pull request template with the necessary information and submit your request.

+Please note that we intend to merge pull-requests as fast as possible (preferably within 24 hours), so please be prepared to make prompt changes to your contribution based on feedback from the maintainers.
+To keep the commit history clean we may ask you to force push previous commits to your branch.

 ## Questions and Support

-If you have any questions or need help with the contribution process, feel free to [open an issue](https://github.com/platformplatform/PlatformPlatform/issues/new) in the PlatformPlatform repository.
+If you have any questions or need help with the contribution process, feel free to [start a discussion here](https://github.com/platformplatform/PlatformPlatform/discussions).